-Many students choose to write a senior honors thesis in order to pursue an advanced topic in greater depth, or to work on a particular area of interest with a professor of their choosing.
-This opportunity is available to all students who major in the department, regardless of GPA, and serves for many as the capstone experience of their undergraduate career.
+Many students choose to write a senior honors thesis in order to pursue an advanced topic in greater depth, or to work on a particular area of interest with one of their professors.
+This opportunity is available to all students who major in the department, regardless of GPA, and serves for many as their undergraduate capstone experience.

 Students who write a senior thesis may apply for up to 3 points of directed reading with their thesis adviser.
-An application for the honors thesis in religion must be submitted for approval to the director of undergraduate studies no later than the spring of the junior year.
+The deadline for application for the honors thesis in religion is the last day of exams in the student's junior spring term, and must be submitted for approval to the director of undergraduate studies.
 The application must include both a prospectus for the paper and a letter of support by the faculty member who has agreed to direct the thesis.
-The prospectus (5-7 pages) should detail a research program and the central question or questions to be pursued in the paper, preparation for the thesis, and a timeline.
-The primary adviser of the thesis must be a member of the Religion Department faculty.

-The deadline for application for a senior thesis is the last day of examinations in the students junior spring term.
-However, many students find that identifying a thesis project earlier in the junior year, in conjunction with the Juniors colloquium, presents opportunity to develop a proposal in advance of deadlines for summer research funding from various sources, including the College and the Institute for Religion Culture and Public Life.
+The prospectus (5-7 pages) should detail a research program and the central question(s) to be pursued in the paper, preparation for the Religion Department faculty.
+Many students find that identifying a thesis project earlier in the junior year, in conjunction with the Juniors colloquium, presents opportunity to develop a proposal in advance of deadlines for summer research funding from various sources, including the College and the Institute for Religion Culture and Public Life.